 Can DACA recipients get FHA loans?

-Policymakers at the U.S. Department of Housing and Urban Development made it quite clear in a June 11 letter.
-In the letter, a HUD official wrote, “because DACA does not confer lawful status, DACA recipients remain ineligible for FHA loans.”
+No. DACA recipients are ineligible for FHA loans because HUD said so in a June 11, 2019 letter.
+The HUD official wrote, “because DACA does not confer lawful status, DACA recipients remain ineligible for FHA loans.”

 Can DACA recipients get conventional loans?

 Yes.
 DACA recipients are eligible for conventional loans.
 Policymakers confirmed it in June of 2019.
 The Non-Citizen Borrower Eligibility guide provides more details, including examples of acceptable documentation.DACA recipients can use a conventional loan to buy or refinance a 1 to 4 unit home.
 The property must be your primary residence and you must have: